-Exclusionary fencing will be installed between the existing pipeline and the Carmel River Lagoon to prevent CRLF from entering from any adjacent habitat.
+Prior to commencement of construction, the contractor shall install Eexclusionary fencing will be installed between the existing pipeline and the Carmel River Lagoon to prevent CRLF from entering from any adjacent habitat.
 Fencing will consist of silt fence or suitable substitute (e.g., ERTEC 48-inch high-visibility orange silt fencing), which will be buried at least 6-inches below the surface (or otherwise sealed in a like manner) to prevent incursion under the fence and will stand at least 36 inches above-ground.
 The fence will also be made of an opaque material for visibility.
 Exit funnels will be installed to allow any animals that may be occupying the project site to escape.
 Exclusion fencing will be inspected and maintained throughout the project.
 Fencing will be removed only when all construction equipment is removed from the site.

 The exclusion fence will be checked for breaches on a daily basis by the qualified biologist.
 However, if a qualified biologist is not required to be on-site for biological monitoring or other tasks, an on-site representative may be appointed to check the fence on a daily basis and conduct repairs.
 If an on-site representative is conducting inspections and repairs, a qualified biologist will verify the fence status on a weekly basis to assure repairs are occurring as needed.
-A comprehensive fencing plan will be submitted for District approval.
+A-The contractor shall submit a comprehensive fencing plan will be submitted for to the District for approval prior to the commencement of construction.